Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 }
 ```

-As you can see, it basically just has getters and setters, as well as a `validateFields(String)` method, which
+The DTO is basically just has getters and setters, as well as a `validateFields(String)` method, which
-you can use to define whether or not a given field is valid or not.
-If it's not valid, you can add the field name
+you can use to define what constitutes a valid field.
+If a particular field is not valid, you can add that field name
-to a list which gets returned from the method, indicating the fields which have an invalid value.
+to a list which gets returned from the method, indicating the fields that have an invalid value.

+TODO: Move the following two to where we talk about the migration script

 If you saw in the list of questions we had for the tech lead earlier, you've probably noticed that there are a few
 fields missing
 from the DTO that we'll need for the database.
 Two of them, the `id` and `date` fields, will be handled for us
 by the database.
 The `SERIAL` value we added to modify the `id` field tells the database that it can
 automatically set the value using an auto increment, so each insert will have the `id` of the previous entry
 + 1. Similarly, we manually set a `DEFAULT` on the `date` field to automatically enter the current timestamp
 as a value for that field (unless explicitly specified, but we won't be doing that).

 The other field, `user_id`, can be retrieved from methods provided later on,